sharmakumaraditya/Url-Shortener/README.md

 # Url-Shortener
-A Url Shortener with Login and Signup as well, built using Node.Js and React.Js.
+A Url Shortener with Login and Signup, built using Node.Js and React.Js.
-The Website also has mail conformation and forgot password feature also , a history is created for all the url's which are shortened by a user.
+The Website also has mail conformation and forgot password feature as well , a history is also created for all the url's which are shortened by a user.
 It uses MongoDb as it's database.

 Also it is a progressive web app application which can be used in mobile.